Moving Anchor Extragradient Methods For Smooth Structured Minimax Problems: EAG-V with moving anchor

 \subsection{Proof of convergence for $-\gamma_{k}$}

-We next show that, for a slightly restricted choice of $\gamma_{k},$ our proof works for $-\gamma_{k}$ in place of $\gamma_{k}.$ This is of interest as numerical results indicate that certain problem settings favor $-\gamma_{k}$ in terms of convergence speed by a constant, while $+\gamma_{k}$ seems to be favored in other settings.
+We next show that, for a slightly restricted choice of $\gamma_{k},$ our proof works for $-\gamma_{k}$ in place of $\gamma_{k}.$ This is of interest as numerical results indicate that certain problem settings favor $-\gamma_{k}$ in terms of convergence speed by a constant, while $+\gamma_{k}$ seems to be favored in other settings$-\gamma_{k}$ exhibits faster convergence to the saddle point by a constant.